 The Cuyamaca College Prototyping Laboratory

 The Cuyamaca College Prototyping Laboratory is a place for you to make things and to take fun classes.
-The lab features a variety of prototyping tools including a 3D printer, machine tools, and a full-featured microcontroller facility.
+The lab features a variety of prototyping tools including a 3D printer, a 40W laser cutter, machine tools, and a full-featured microcontroller facility.
 List of lab capabilities.

 First developed as a way for freshman engineering students at Cuyamaca College to gain experience with real design projects, the Prototyping Lab has grown into a resource for all residents of San Diego's East County, operating a bit like TechShop in San Jose.